xiaodi17/ArticleAPI/README.md

 Date: 20210815

 ## Solution
-I have used .net core web api to complete this project with EF core library, mssql with repository patterns.
+I have used .net core web api to complete this project with EF core library, mssql.
+Sepration of concerns concept has been used in this project.
+Api project handles the controllers, application project handles the business logic and data access project handles all the repository.

+I have used repository patterns in this project.
 Repository pattern help to separate service from directly manipulate data from the database, hence it helps to reduce the code duplication.

+Something interesting I've found in this project is that, it is quite difficult to handle the tag detail query.
+There are a lot of considerations are required to get the correct result.
+Firstly, do we allow case insensitive, or duplicated tags in same article.
+At first glance, I thought it is an easy api test, but at the end I realize that I need to consider a lot of scenarios.

 ## Assumptions
 1. Assume the users using this API are in the same timezone, so when query by date, it is always going to be the correct date